 - What is color?

 - The problem: color in the computer world

 - The solution: color management

 - Color and your printer

 - A summary of the color management process

 - Color calibration

 - Color profiling

 - Color management options

-- Color emulation modes

 - Color adjustment options

 - Color management scenarios

 What is color?